M-NazirSaid/Threat_Detection_with_Amazon_GuardDuty/README.md

 - <b>VPC Flow Logs</b> – unusual internal traffic, unusual IP addresses, etc
 - DNS Logs – compromised EC2 instances sending encoded data within DNS queries.
 - GuardDuty can also analyze EKS Audit Logs, RDS & Aurora, EBS, Lambda, S3 Data Events, etc to identify malicious activities.
 It can also be used to setup EventBridge rules to be notified in case of interesting findings.
-- GuardDuty can help protect against Cryptocurrency attacks as it will generate a dedicated finding for such occasions when your resource is interacting with a IP or Domain Name that is know for Crypto mining activities.
+- GuardDuty can help protect against <b>Cryptocurrency attacks</b> as it will generate a dedicated finding for such occasions when your resource is interacting with an <b>IP address</b> or a <b>Domain Name</b> that is know for Crypto related activities.

 Finally, it should be noted that <b>“Malware Protection”</b> is one out of a five GuardDuty features known as Protection Plans.
 The other four are <b>S3 Protection, EKS Protection, RDS Protection & Lambda Protection</b>.